FriedSock/smeargle/Readme.md

 ## Requirements
 Your version of Vim must be compiled with the `+ruby` option.
 The plugin depends on your system ruby version, and has been tested on 1.8.7, 1.9.3, and 2.0.0.
 If you find that you have a different ruby version I would be happy to look into expanding support.

-## Support
-If you have any further questions, contact me at jbtwentythree'at'gmail.com (replace 'at' with @) and I will get back to you ASAP